deadherd/crafted-nft/README.md

 ```

 4. **Reveal Metadata** – once artwork is ready, run `setBaseURI` again with the final metadata location.
 5. **Withdraw Funds** – the `withdraw` script sends contract balance to the recipient wallet set in the script.
 Update `scripts/withdraw.js` with your treasury address.
+6. **Refresh Metadata on OpenSea** – after changing a token URI, run `node scripts/refreshOpenSea.js` to clear the cache.

 ## Running Tests